hyperledger-gerrit-archive/fabric-cop/README.md

 ```
 ...
 "driver":"mysql",
-"data_source":"root:root@tcp(localhost:3306)/cop?parseTime=true",
+"data_source":"root:rootpw@tcp(localhost:3306)/cop?parseTime=true&tls=custom",
 ...
 ```

 Change the host to reflect where your database is located.
+Change "root" and "rootpw" to the username and password you would like to use to connec to the database.
 The database is specified after the '/', specify the database you would like to connect to.
 Default port is used if none is specified.

 Once your proxy, COP servers, and database servers are all running you can have your clients direct traffic to the proxy server which will load balance and direct traffic to the appropriate COP server which will read/write from the database.